MHA receives report from Bengal Governor after Nadda convoy attack

 Trudeau’s remark on farmers’ stir: India summons Canadian envoy, warns of damaging impact on ties

-Union Home Minister Amit Shah had termed the attack on Nadda''s convoy a "sponsored violence", and alleged that the state has "descended into an era of tyranny and anarchy" under Trinamool''s rule.
+Union Home Minister Amit Shah had termed the attack on Nadda's convoy a "sponsored violence", and alleged that the state has "descended into an era of tyranny and anarchy" under Trinamool's rule.

-Nadda''s convoy was pelted with stones when he was travelling to Diamond Harbour in South 24 Parganas district to address a rally there.
+Nadda's convoy was pelted with stones when he was travelling to Diamond Harbour in South 24 Parganas district to address a rally there.

 Cars of several party leaders including that of BJP national general secretary Kailash Vijayvargiya and West Bengal BJP chief Dilip Ghosh which were part of the convoy were damaged in the alleged attack.

-Another official said that the Union home ministry is yet to receive a report from the West Bengal government on the alleged "serious security lapses" during the BJP president''s visit.
+Another official said that the Union home ministry is yet to receive a report from the West Bengal government on the alleged "serious security lapses" during the BJP president's visit.

-Union Home Secretary Ajay Kumar Bhalla had also spoken to the West Bengal chief secretary on Thursday on the allegations of BJP''s state unit chief Dilip Ghosh.
+Union Home Secretary Ajay Kumar Bhalla had also spoken to the West Bengal chief secretary on Thursday on the allegations of BJP's state unit chief Dilip Ghosh.

-Ghosh in a letter to Shah had alleged that "during his (Nadda''s) different engagements in Kolkata, it was observed that there was serious lapses on security arrangements, purportedly due to negligence and/or casual approach of the state police department".
+Ghosh in a letter to Shah had alleged that "during his (Nadda's) different engagements in Kolkata, it was observed that there was serious lapses on security arrangements, purportedly due to negligence and/or casual approach of the state police department".

-He had also alleged that a "mob" of over 200 people with sticks and bamboos were demonstrating raising black flags in front of the BJP''s state unit office in Kolkata.
+He had also alleged that a "mob" of over 200 people with sticks and bamboos were demonstrating raising black flags in front of the BJP's state unit office in Kolkata.

-Ghosh claimed that some of the protesters climbed on cars parked outside the party''s office and raised slogans, and the "police did not intervene to stop them and casually allowed them to come within a close perimeter of Nadda ji''s vehicle".
+Ghosh claimed that some of the protesters climbed on cars parked outside the party's office and raised slogans, and the "police did not intervene to stop them and casually allowed them to come within a close perimeter of Nadda ji's vehicle".